 Squalicum Creek has potential to provide productive fish habitat and improved water quality within Bellingham city limits.
 However, the health of the ecosystem is currently impaired.
 Symptoms of ecosystem stress include fish passage blockages, exceedances of water quality standards, and declining salmon stocks.
 Water quality throughout some sections of Squalicum Creek has been found to exceed Washington State standards for several parameters including temperature, dissolved oxygen, and fecal coliform bacteria.
 For more information on 303(d) listings, see the Washington State Department of Ecology’s Current Water Quality Assessment Tool.
 Data is also available from the City’s Urban Streams Monitoring Program.

-Restoration in Squalicum Creek Watershed
+Restoration in the Squalicum Creek Watershed

 Squalicum Creek Re-route Phases 1-4 Restoration Projects

 The City constructed the Squalicum Creek Re-route Phases 1 and 2 project in the summer of 2015, which involved re-routing large sections of Squalicum Creek out of Sunset Pond to improve water quality.
 The project re-routed large sections of the creek into a new channel, reactivated remnant channels, and reconnected the stream with its floodplain.
 The project also eliminated an existing fish passage blockage under I-5, opening up over 22 miles of salmon habitat upstream of I-5.
+You can see community photos of the project over time by visiting the Habitat Photos webpage.

 Willow Spring Restoration Project